 Florida Statute, Section 893.135(1)(c)4 and 893.135(1)(c)5

 If you have been charged with Trafficking in Morphine, Opium, Oxycodone, Hydrocodone, Hydromorphone or Heroin, Specific Substance Alleged, under Florida Statute, Section 893.135(1)(c)4 and 893.135(1)(c)5, you are being charged with knowingly selling, purchasing, manufacturing, delivering or bringing into the state of Florida, or knowingly in actual or constructive possession of 30 kilograms or more of any morphine, opium, oxycodone, hydrocodone, hydromorphone, or and derivative thereof, including heroin (or any mixture containing one of those substances).
 If you are charged with this offense, you are facing a first-degree felony in the state of Florida.
+Call us today at (888) 346-9392 and receive a free consultation with a highly experienced Sarasota criminal defense lawyer.

 Penalties Associated with Trafficking in Morphine, Opium, Oxycodone, Hydrocodone, Hydromorphone or Heroin, Specific Substance Alleged